 The Washington State Legislature convenes the second half of its 65th session on Jan.
 8, 2018.
-Two issues, in particular, are expected are expected to resurface almost immediately, which NFIB will be working against.
+The following issues are expected to resurface almost immediately.

 Stopping Expansion of Paid Family and Medical Leave Law

 After threatening a ballot initiative if labor unions did not get their way, a new paid family and medical leave law was passed in 2017.
 The big questions for 2018 are will Big Labor honor its part of the bargain and will various advocacy groups leave well enough alone.
 NFIB was the only business association to fight the law from beginning to end, winning some changes making it less onerous to small business.
 For 2018, it will be ready to fight any expansion of the law.
 For a history of the law, NFIB’s position on paid leave, and what the law portends for the future, click here for a fuller story.

 Advocates for prohibiting employers from asking a job-seeker up front if he or she has ever been convicted of a crime, popularly called ‘ban the box,’ have been gaining ground in some states with both Republicans and Democrats.
 In the 2017 session of the Washington State Legislature, two attempts were made to pass bills taking away employers’ right to know.

 Significant research from even left-of-center institutes shows ban-the-box laws are having a harmful, not helpful, effect on job-seekers, especially those with no criminal record.
 From the Brookings Institution: “Overall the unintended consequences of ‘ban the box’ are large, and run counter to one of its goals: reducing racial disparities in employment.
 For this reason, I hope jurisdictions repeal their ‘ban the box’ laws … Advocates could push for policies that would provide more information to employers about ex-offenders’ job-readiness, rather than taking information away.”